dtemilade/alx-system_engineering-devops/0x10-https_ssl/README.md

-This is my readme file for 0x10-https_ssl project
+This is my readme file for 0x10-https_ssl project.